Deshik7177/Alemeno_Credit_Approval_System/README.md

 # Credit Approval System

-This project is a credit approval system that determines loan eligibility based on past loan data.
-It includes APIs for adding new customers, checking loan eligibility, processing new loans, and viewing loan details.
+Welcome, your no-nonsense credit approval system that’s all about deciding if someone’s ready to get that loan or nah — based on their past loan moves.
+Think of it as the gatekeeper that checks the receipts before saying yes or no.

-## Features
+## What This Does

-- Add a new customer to the customer table
+- Add new customers — build that squad in the database.
-- Check loan eligibility based on credit score
+- Check loan eligibility — crunches the credit score to see if you’re good to go.
-- Process a new loan based on eligibility
+- Process new loans — if you’re eligible, boom, the loan’s in motion.
-- View loan details and customer details
+- View loan & customer details — get the full tea on loans and who's got 'em.
-- View all current loan details by customer ID
+- See all active loans by customer — track the hustle customer-wise.

-## Technologies Used
+## Tech Stack

 - Django
 - PostgreSQL